 The market offers single pressed and triple pressed.
-The triple pressed is a harder wax and requires less than the single pressed.
+The triple pressed is a harder wax and requires less than the single pressed in your formulations.

 Derived from coconut and palm.